 The Company's marketable securities are classified within Level 1 of the fair value hierarchy because they are valued using quoted market prices.
-The Company's notes payable are classified within Level 3 of the fair value hierarchy because they are valued using unobservable inputs.

 (b) Credit risk

 The Company manages credit risk, in respect of cash and cash equivalents, by purchasing highly liquid, short-term investment-grade securities held at a major Canadian financial institution.
 In regard to amounts receivable, the Company is not exposed to significant credit risk as the majority are due from governmental agencies.